dword1511/pi-sensors/kmod/README.md

 The `hmc5843` driver is in-tree and supports Honeywell's magneto-resistive magnetometers.
 The most famous is probably the `HMC5883L`, which is easily accessible on Amazon, and is much more sensitive / noise-free than its Hall-effect-based counterparts.
+Other supported parts include, of course, `HMC5843`, and `HMC5983`.

 The `hmc5843_core` part has been modified so the micro-Tesla output fits `hwmon`'s voltage, which is a twisted way to make it work with `collectd`.